When it comes to buying or selling a business, the most important question you need to ask is – how much is it worth?

 Things aren’t always that simple however, as some assets such as property may have risen in value since the original purchase.
 While, on the other hand, even after a deduction to allow for depreciation, many business assets such as vehicles and specialist equipment may be worth a lot less if you tried to sell them right away.

-Some of the most valuable parts of a business may not appear on any balance sheet – these may include trademarks, reputation, branding, key people, the size and quality of the customer base.
-Valuing the potential value of a business is notoriously hard to do, but clearly a rapidly growing business will be very attractive to buyers.
+Some of the most valuable parts of a business may not appear on any balance sheet – these may include trademarks, reputation, branding, key people and the size and quality of the customer base.

 If a sale is forced, any valuation methods are bound to be discounted to encourage a quick sale.

 It may be a cliché, but a business is only worth what someone is willing to pay for it.
 Many small business owners grow attached to their businesses, and often value their companies at higher levels than industry conventions would dictate.

 If you are seriously considering selling your business, it is worth being realistic about its true value before offering it up for sale.